vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 #### Supported variables

-Through the `override.json` file, you can pass any variable or supported optional variable attributes from this root module, which each pattern uses to provision infrastructure.
+Through the `override.json`, you can pass any variable or supported optional variable attributes from this root module, which each pattern uses to provision infrastructure.
 For a complete list of supported variables and attributes, see the [variables.tf](variables.tf) file.

 #### Overriding variables